-Viv Mayer shares her thoughts on marking a loss, following a visit some years ago to the garden paths of a Buddhist temple in Japan.
+Viv shares her thoughts on marking a loss, following a visit some years ago to the garden paths of a Buddhist temple in Japan.

 I was looking at one of Japan’s ‘miscarriage graveyards’ and realised I had never seen anything like it before and possibly never would again.

 CHERRY blossom swirled across the garden paths of the Zojoji Buddhist Temple in Tokyo.
 The white and pink petals fell from overhanging branches like confetti, covering row upon row of baby statues as their brightly coloured pinwheels spun beside them in the breeze.

 This is what I had come to see but I felt rooted to the spot, taken aback by the visual reminder of the scale of loss.
 There were so many of them; hundreds of stone monuments to the unborn, their hands clasped in prayer, red hand-crocheted bonnets tied around their perfectly round heads, their faces serene, dignified, their eyes closed.